 Turret Cottages are Grade II listed.
-Turret Cottages Listed Buildings Formerly two cottages and a Smithy and explosives store (nearest in the photo) are now three cottages, c.1840.
+Turret Cottages Listed Buildings Formerly two cottages and a Smithy and explosives store (nearest in the photo).
+Now they are three cottages, c.1840.

-They were built to house quarry workers by William Clayton.
+They were built by William Clayton to house quarry workers.

 1891:James Fox a twenty nine year old stone dresser from Kerridge lived at one of the Turret Cottages with his thirty one year old wife Mary E. from Bollington.
 They had three Bollington born children, Herbert aged seven years, Arthur four years and one year old Jim.